shonha/EGR314SSH.github.io/docs/Component Selection.md

 |-------------------|--------------------------|
 |bipolar/hybrid|no datasheet and hard to wire|

-**Choice:** Option 1 MIKROE-1530
+**Choice:** Option 1 MOT-I-81656

 **Rationale:**  I chose option 1 because it is by far the cheapest out of all the options as stepper motors are really expensive.
-It does not have bipolar capabilities but can still be used for bidirectional control.
+It also has bipolar capabilities, being able be controlled bidirectionally in response to project constraints.
 ### 5V Power Supply

 1. SWI3-5-N-MUB